 Does Pseudocatalase Expire?

 The product does have an expiration date.
 According to PseudoCatalase.com, the creams and gels are made when ordered and expire 7-8 weeks after it is shipped.
 In other words, use cream /gel within 2 months of getting it, or its effectiveness may decrease.

 But I Can't Bathe In The Dead Sea

-So if their thinking is correct, you don't have to live near the Dead Sea.
-By adding these minerals to the product, idea is they bring the Dead Sea to you.
+So if their thinking is correct, by adding these minerals to the product, the idea is they bring the Dead Sea to you.

 Why is Sunlight Important?

 For those sensitive to the sun, slowly increasing sun exposure is recommended.
-In other words, don't start out by laying in the sun for 1 hour.
+In other words, don't start out by lying in the sun for 1 hour.
 You'll get a bad sunburn that way.
 Instead, begin with only 5-10 minutes.
-Also divide sun exposure into different segments.
+Also, divide sun exposure into different segments.
 Don't do it all at once.
 Experiment with what is right for you.

 Psudocatalase And Tanning

 Can pseudocatalase help people -who don't have vitiligo – tan better?
 Oddly enough, One of the patents on this product says yes.
 In their own words “suntanning can be enhanced by topical application of a pseudocatalase.”
 That said, I've not seen any tanning research.
 Remember too much sun can contribute to skin cancer.